ArkEcosystemArchive/docs-legacy/docs/exchanges/migrating-to-ark-core.md

 Having those 3 lists allows you to stash excessive or invalid transactions and rebroadcast them at a later time or figure out what is wrong with them.

 **Note on excessive transactions**
-You can circumvent the transaction throttling that results in excessive transactions by white listing your wallets public key in the configuration.
+You can circumvent the transaction throttling that results in excessive transactions by whitelisting your wallets public key in the configuration.

 ## Paginating the 2.0 API